|Copyright © 2005– by|

 these will take you to our relevant standard tactics or checkmate pages.

-absolute pin - when a piece shields the king from direct attack by an enemy queen, rook or bishop, that piece is immobilized by an absolute pin.
+absolute pin - when a piece shields the king from direct attack by an enemy queen, rook or bishop, that piece is immobilized in an absolute pin.
 The pinned piece may not move because the rules of chess prohibit a player from putting his own king into check.

 Adjudicate (process of adjudication) - Adjudication is a formal process by which the final position of an unfinished game is analyzed by an unbiased third party, who then declares that position a win for one player or else drawn.
 In over-the-board events, adjudication is sometimes necessary in order to make pairings for the next round, as well as establishing prize winners after the final round of play.
 In correspondence events, adjudication occurs when the time allowed for play has expired, so that winners can be determined and the awarding of prizes can occur in timely fashion.
 Sometimes the TD's decision is final; other times, the adjudication may be appealed.
 In some instances, the evaluation is based on specific analysis leading to a definitive conclusion, i.e., forced mate, forced draw or "won ending" whose technique is documented in the literature.
 In others, definitive analysis is not possible and the adjudicator must rely on general principles.
 Here he will usually award a win for material advantage but not for "positional" advantage alone.

 advanced pawn - a player's pawn located in the opponent's half the board.
-Such pawns, when supported by pieces and especially pawns, control space and therefore help limit the opponent's mobility.
+Such pawns, supported by pieces and especially by pawns, control space and therefore help limit the opponent's mobility.
 Because they cannot retreat, advanced pawns without adequate support may be lost and so every pawn push must be carefully considered (see "pawn chain," "salient.")

 advanced piece - a player's piece located in the opponent's half the board.
 When supported by another piece or pawn, such pieces are not easily driven off and exert a cramping influence because they attack and may control squares behind enemy lines.
 Advanced pieces are often the keys to combinations and mating attacks.
 The opponent will likely attempt to drive-off or exchange an advanced enemy piece (see "outpost," "over-protection.")